 The RHA is meant for medical expense reimbursement in retirement or separation of service only.
 The account itself is held in a pooled account with other employees and pilots at United, and cannot be moved into an individual account.
-The benefit of the RHA is to allow you and your spouse and dependents to reimburse any health expenses and premiums tax-free.
+As such, the benefit of the RHA is to allow you and your spouse and dependents to reimburse any health expenses and premiums tax-free.

 According to a study done by Fidelity, the average 65-year old couple retiring in 2019 can expect to spend $285,000 in healthcare and medical expenses.
 Medical expenses increase at nearly twice the rate of inflation, and will likely continue to grow in the future.
 The RHA allows retired employees and pilots to maximize their retirement benefits by providing a tax-free vehicle to pay for medical expenses, without having to access taxable or tax-deferred accounts like your 401(k).

-The RHA can be used to pay for Medicare premiums, co-pays, insurance premiums, dental insurance premiums and expenses, and even long term care insurance premiums.
-The RHA can grow rather quickly and it can be very useful to have for your family.
+The RHA can be used to pay for Medicare premiums, co-pays, insurance premiums, dental insurance premiums and expenses, and even long-term care insurance premiums.
+The RHA can grow rather quickly and it can be very useful for your family.
 For example, if you have a balance of $0 in your RHA, and United contributes $5,000 each year for 20 years, and you expect an annual return of 6%, your ending RHA value will be $183,928 of tax-free dollars at 65!
-If you contributed $10,000 per year, you would have $367,856!
+If you have contributed $10,000 per year, you would have $367,856!

 All of the following in red are covered by the RHA.
 The blue are non-eligible medical expenses that must be paid out-of-pocket.